 A revolutionary situation still exists in this country which was led by a long series of revolts from an autocratic regime to its present weak, left-wing government.
 The militant miners in Bolivia's rich tin mines are armed and virtually control the country through their unions.
-However, the revolution lacks direction since the miners, all of whom are Indians who speak little or no Spanish, are inaccessible to any of the existing revolutionary and political groups.
-At the same time, international capitalism, headed by the United States is attempting to strangle the revolution and restore the expropriated tin barons (Patino et al.) by boycotting Bolivian tin and restricting the country's economic credit abroad.
-Where this situation may lead has yet to be seen.
+However, the revolution lacks direction since the miners, all of whom are Indians who speak little or no Spanish, are inaccessible to any of the existing the employer, the Kelvinator appliance plant of the American Motors Corporation.
+The agreement involved the moving of the Kelvinator plant (which was organized in the MESA) from Detroit to Grand Rapids, Michigan.
+In exchange for jurisdiction over the additional workers in the expanded Grand Rapids plant, the UAW made a secret two-year agreement which was in every respect worse than the old contract.
+It provided for a wage cut, worsening of working conditions and deprived the workers of many benefits that they had already won.
+The UAW agreed to this dirty deal on the condition that the corporation would move its plant within six months.
+The excuse for this betrayal was that the UAW wants to help companies to compete with their more successful rivals-at the expense of the workers.